 - Meet the Basic Skills Requirement by Coursework

 Individuals may meet the requirement by providing official transcripts to a Commission-approved preparation program or submitted with their application packet to the Commission.
 The transcripts must show passage of courses in reading, writing, and mathematics as outlined below.
-Courses must have been taken at a regionally-accredited college or university for credit, passed with a grade of B or better, be degree applicable, and be at least 3 semester units (or equivalent quarter units).
+Courses must have been taken at a regionally-accredited college or university for credit, passed with a grade of B or better, be degree applicable, and be at least 3 semester units or 4 quarter units.
 Qualifying coursework does not include professional development or continuing education units or in-service training or workshops.
 Qualifying coursework includes the following:

 - For reading proficiency: a course in critical thinking, literature, philosophy, reading, rhetoric, or textual analysis.